opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![A dialogue asking the user to confirm they want to replace OpenProject OAuth values](3_4_03-OP_Replace_Alert.png)

-## Deleting a Nextcloud file storage
+## Delete a Nextcloud file storage

 You can delete a Nextcloud file storage either at a project level or at an instance-level.